-Beaded Oyster stitch is a variety of Oyster stitch that is quick and easy to work.
-Also since oyster stitch is a member of the chain stitch family it is very versatile.
-It will follow a curve well and although it looks complex is not difficult to work.
+As a variety of Oyster Stitch, Beaded Oyster stitch is quick and easy to work.
+Also, since oyster stitch is a member of the chain stitch family it is very versatile.
+It will follow a curve well and although it looks complex, is not difficult to work.

 Tip!
-With this stitch the beading is done during the stitching process not added afterward.
-The trick is use a size 26 tapestry needle.
+With this stitch, the beading is done during the stitching process, not added afterwards.
+The trick is to use a size 26 tapestry needle.
 Since the eye of a tapestry needle is long you can thread perle #8 and Perle #5 through the long eye.
-However the needle itself is thin which means you can add a bead to your working thread as you stitch.
+However, the needle itself is thin, which means you can add a bead to your working thread as you stitch.

 You start an Oyster stitch